7ipolito/project-gallery-youtube/README.md

 ## Introduction

-This application was created by me, Allan Hipólito.
-It allows users to explore and watch YouTube videos in an intuitive and dynamic way.
-Utilizing Node.js, Prisma, and deployed on Railway, the gallery features a sleek and responsive interface, seamlessly integrating high-quality and diverse content from YouTube.
+This application was created by me Allan Hipólito.
+It allows users to explore and watch YouTube videos in an intuitive and dynamic way. the gallery features a sleek and responsive interface, seamlessly integrating high-quality and diverse content from YouTube.

 ## Technologies Used
 ![Vite](https://img.shields.io/badge/Vite-B73BFE?style=for-the-badge&logo=vite&logoColor=FFD62E)